Skip to main content

 Fundamental Drivers: Why is the Rand Weakening?

-Traders should keep a close eye on the 17.20 resistance zone.
-A clean break and daily close above this level could open the doors for a move toward 17.50.
-On the downside, the 16.80 level acts as a significant support floor.
+The Upside Target (17.20 – 17.50): Keep a close eye on the 17.20 resistance zone.
+A clean daily break and a solid H4 close above this level could easily open the doors for a rapid momentum move toward the 17.50 psychological level.
+Traders looking for long setups should look for a break-and-retest pattern at 17.20 before targeting higher extensions.

 Comments